 Jera touches on the natural cycles of the Earth but also on the cycles within our psyche.
-It can, for instance signify looping thoughts in the mind, or the creative cycle of an artist.
+It can, for instance, signify looping thoughts in the mind, or the creative cycle of an artist.

-If we look to the Tarot, the most obvious correspondence would be the Wheel of Fortune but I feel Justice is a good match too because of the karmic ‘you reap what you sow’ energy of this rune.
+If we look at the Tarot, the most obvious correspondence would be the Wheel of Fortune but I feel Justice is a good match too because of the karmic ‘you reap what you sow’ energy of this rune.

 The Anglo-Saxon rune poem for Jera:

 “Jera is a joy to men when the gods make the earth to bring forth shining fruits for rich and poor alike.”

 Learn more about holistic rune meanings and correspondences for Jera HERE.

 1. The seed – The nature of the harvest cycle the Tarot wants to highlight (or the nature of the issue at hand, if specified)